We're a 501-c3 nonprofit committed to supporting those experiencing grief through free retreats. Learn more at our Open House

-Parents losing children.
-Young children losing parents.
-Children waking up not recognizing a world they knew before a diagnosed illness or death that has changed every part of their existence.
-A spouse losing the person they were not ready to spend their life without.
-Parents learning that their child has cancer.
-Family dynamics forever altered.
+Reinvestment after life altering loss and grief in so many situations are each unique and valued: parents losing children, children of all age losing parents, recognizing a world they knew before a diagnosed illness or death that has changed every part of their existence, a spouse losing the person they were not ready to spend their life without, parents learning that their child has cancer.

-For whatever unfair death or illness you are dealing with, it is a kind of pain that is unlike anything you have ever experienced.
-It is something that no amount of life or knowledge could prepare you for.
+Grief is something that no amount of life or knowledge could prepare you for.
 Death and illness does not discriminate no matter your race, gender, socioeconomic status.
 However you identified before, life has been altered- reality changes.
-Grief doesn’t come with a guide.
-It doesn’t give you a manual of how to navigate through this chaos.
+There isn't a guide.
+It doesn’t give you a manual of how to navigate, and neither do we.
+But we do offer space and believe that the power of community, connections, and compassion can help start that journey.

-Leading a talk in the featured Inspirational Speaker series, “Grappling with Grief” at the Begin to Blossom Healing Center, Stephanie and Christa brought an authentic and moving testimony of their individual journey.
-This allowed those in attendance to be met exactly where they were in the process and remove some of the isolation that grief brings.
+Leading a talk in the featured Inspirational Speaker series, “Grappling with Grief” at the Begin to Blossom Healing Center, Stephanie and Christa have brought an authentic and moving testimony of their individual and collective journeys.

-Christa is two years into her grief journey, when life was broken into “before” and “after” on September 17, 2016, when her oldest daughter, Avery, was killed by an intoxicated motorist.
-Her first year of grieving was marked with advocacy for legal accountability out of state where her daughter attended college, and was instrumental in overturning an agreed punishment from a guilty plea.
+Christa is six years into her grief journey, when life was broken into “before” and “after” on September 17, 2016, when her oldest daughter, Avery, was killed by an intoxicated motorist.
+Her first year of grieving was marked with advocacy for legal accountability out of state where her daughter attended college, and was instrumental with Avery's family in overturning an agreed punishment from a guilty plea.
 Her victim impact statement aided to set legal precedent for maximum sentencing.
-She uses the same fighting spirit as she raises her three surviving younger children that range in age from 10-15 with a mindfulness that sibling loss impacts each of them differently.
-Christa owns and operates a property investment firm in addition to teaching at a Kentucky high school.
-She has a Bachelors in History, Masters in Teaching and is in the home stretch at the University of Kentucky, obtaining a second Masters in Educational Leadership.
-She has made it a priority to process her own unimaginable journey into child loss and articulate ways (not always quite so eloquently) for her own family and friends to meet her in this “new normal”, also known as the rest of her life.
-As co-founder of the Graveyard Gab podcast, she will share coping skills and tools that she has gained through hosting retreats for those bereaved or broken through life circumstances.
+She uses the same fighting spirit as she raises her three surviving younger children that range in age from 13-18 with a mindfulness that sibling loss impacts each of them differently.
+Christa owns and operates a property investment firm in addition to working at a local Kentucky high school.
+She has a Bachelors in History, Masters in Teaching, and completed a second Masters in Educational Leadership from the University of Kentucky and obtaining her K-12 Principal's License.
+She has made it a priority to process her own unimaginable journey into child loss and articulate ways (not always quite so eloquently) for her own family and friends to meet her in this “new normal”, as she has learned to reinvest in life.
+As co-founder of the Graveyard Gab podcast, she will will facilitate workshops to increase coping skills and tools during the retreats for our guests that are bereaved or broken through life circumstances.

 Mike, or “Uncle Mike” or even “Uncle Jimmy (Beam)” is the care-taker of WhiteTail Ridge farm – host of KAREFarm.
 Mike is hometown Cincinnati raised, spending his years at Moeller high school, then graduating from University of Dayton.
 He then went on to get a Master’s degree in Program Management.
 Mike spent 16 years in the Dept of Defense world (and does he have the stories!), and then has been in IT for over 30 more years successfully managing projects and programs around the globe.
 His passion is managing WhiteTail Ridge farm.